thoughtform-co/atlas/scripts/README.md

 ## Create Linear Issue

 Creates a Linear issue from a formatted markdown file.
+Automatically:
+- Uses "ATL-XXX: [Title]" format in the issue title
+- Includes full description with all sections
+- Links issue to the Atlas project

 ### Setup